 Heat-Shrink Packaging Being Applied Over a

 Machined Finish with Minimized Contamination Packaging

 Our Nexus tables and breadboards feature an automated orbital machined matte finish that is significantly smoother and flatter than our previous product line.
-The improved surface finish achieves ±0.1 mm (±0.004") flatness over 600 mm2.
+The improved surface finish achieves ±0.1 mm (±0.004") flatness over any 600 mm x 600 mm area.
 Large radius corners are incorporated into the design, resulting in less pointed edges for lab safety.

 Diagram showing the location of the honeycomb core and side panels, which do not intersect with any screw holes.

 All optical tables ship with a heat-shrink film that protects the table from most contaminants, such as dust, from entering the product during shipment.
 For additional protection, we offer an optional finishing and packaging service that is suitable for customers that want to minimize the presence of airborne contaminants on the interior and exterior surfaces of the table or breadboard.
 This includes anti-static packaging, which has a metallic foil inner layer protected by a heat shrink film outer cover, and gap-free edge panel construction to reduce static charge and prevent dust from entering the product.